nus-cs2103-AY2021S1/ip/docs/README.md

 ### 3. Marking a task as done: `done`

-Mark the task to be done.
+Mark your task as completed.

 :warning: You cannot mark a task to be undone.